terotests/jeejee/README.md

     }

     if(obj) {

         if(!this._activeLayout.parts) this._activeLayout.parts = {};
         this._activeLayout.parts[name] = view;

+        // view = the div or element the object created by the factory is pushed into
+        // for example "top" in layout top 100% | content 100%
         view.pushView( obj );

+        // to emulate React.js behaviour...
         if(obj.componentDidMount) {
             obj.componentDidMount();
         }
         obj.trigger("mount");

+        // in case the view should be refreshed with some other obj._refeshView = {
+            name : name,
+            factoryName : factoryName,
+            paramName : paramName,
+            view : view,
+            activeLayout : this._activeLayout
+        }

         if(wf && wf._dynamic && !wf._binded) {
             wf._binded = true;